Francis Makemie: Ministry in America

-At the request of Colonel William Stevens, an Episcopalian from Rehobeth, Maryland, Rev. Makemie was sent as a missionary to America, arriving in Maryland in 1683.
-He initially preached in Somerset County, Maryland, and established the Rehobeth Presbyterian Church the oldest Presbyterian Church in America, near the Coventry Parish Church which Col. Stevens attended.
+At the request of Colonel William Stevens, an Episcopalian from Rehobeth, Maryland, the Rev. Makemie was sent as a missionary to America, arriving in Maryland in 1683.
+He initially preached in Somerset County, Maryland, and established the Rehobeth Presbyterian Church, the oldest Presbyterian Church in America, near the Coventry Parish Church which Col. Stevens attended.
 The ruins of Coventry Parish Church still stand nearby.

 Makemie also supported himself as a merchant and travelled among other Scots-Irish communities, many of which were isolated and often suspicious of each other.